The Russia Investigations: A Case Still Unproven

 “Democrats can’t find a Smocking Gun tying the Trump campaign to Russia after James Comey’s testimony.
 No Smocking Gun...No Collusion.” @FoxNews That’s because there was NO COLLUSION.
 So now the Dems go to a simple private transaction, wrongly call it a campaign contribution,...— Donald J. Trump (@realDonaldTrump) December 10, 2018

-There's an important kernel of truth in that argument — not only is there no smoking gun, the Russia case appears to have been weakening, not strengthening, while America's eyes have been on the payments.
+There's an important kernel of truth in that argument — not only is there no smoking gun, but the Russia case also appears to have been weakening, not strengthening, while America's eyes have been on the payments.

 The charges they didn't make

-Note: Editor's Note: This story has been edited to make it clear that it is analysis and that the allegations of the Trump campaign conspiring with the Russians remain unproven.